Yahavmdan/shop-manager-api/README.md

 \\You can now access the project at localhost:8000\\

 \\make sure that sql is active as the data will be saved in a sql DB\\

+!
+Make sure api is listening on port 8000 !
+After BOTH api and client are up and running go to localhost:4200 to start using the app